GitMasterBart/DataprocessingEndassignment/README.md

 ```

 In the config.yaml you can set the name and directory to the samples and the
-reference fasta need for the pipeline.
+reference fasta needed for the pipeline.